researchstudio-sat/webofneeds/documentation/building-with-maven.md

 # Speeding up server startup
 At startup, the jasper compiler seems to scan all jar files that are not explicitly excluded for tag library descriptors.
-We don't really atom this, as we don't use JSPs.
+We don't really need this, as we don't use JSPs.
 Therefore, all our common libs should be excluded from scanning.
 A list of these files can be found in
 ```
 /toolconfig/tomcat/tomcat-jasper-scan-exclude-jars.txt
 ```